earthdaily/earthdaily-python-client/README.md

 ### Authentication

-In order to generate a credentials file with the right variables and layout, you can use the `copy-credentials-template` script that is installed along the earthdaily package.
+In order to generate a credentials file with the right variables and layout, you can use the `copy-earthdaily-credentials-template` script that is installed along the earthdaily package.
 It can generate credentials file as JSON, TOML or .env.
 Generate the credentials file of your liking and edit it to insert your credentials.